zed/imunifyav-doc/docs/imunifyav_for_plesk/README.md

 You can find the ImunifyAV log file here: `/usr/local/psa/var/modules/revisium-antivirus/revisium-antivirus-local.log`

+### Dashboard says "scan failed" with no related error message

+Sometimes you can face the issue that during scanning the scan process failed on one domain.
+And Dashboard says "scan failed" without an error message.

+In most cases, the site is large and the scan was terminated due to timeout.

+You can try to check records in the `/usr/local/psa/admin/logs/panel.log` and in the `/usr/local/psa/var/modules/revisium-antivirus/revisium-antivirus-local.log` log files.

+Please consider increasing the `Scanning timeout` value in the ImunifyAV settings and re-run the scan engine.

 ## Troubleshooting

 ### I payed for the extension, but it is not yet Premium